vangoghworldwide/linkedart/README.md

 # Providing data to the vangoghworldwide.org platform
 In this repo we explain how to provide information to https://vangoghworldwide.org/.
 Van Gogh Worldwide (VGW) brings together (professional) information about all artworks created by Vincent van Gogh.
 This documentation is intented for institutions that own or maintain artworks created by Vincent van Gogh and want to contribute.

-The starting point of Van Gogh Worldwide is the set of artworks defined in *The Works of Vincent van Gogh: His Paintings and Drawings* by Jacob Baart de la Faille.
+The starting point of Van Gogh Worldwide is the set of artworks defined in *The Works of Vincent van Gogh: His Paintings and Drawings* by Jacob Baart de la Faille (1970).
 Basic metadata of all artworks in de la Faille is provided as [open data](https://github.com/vangoghworldwide/delafaille).
 You can help extend this basic metadata with information about the production, titles, materials, exhibitions, literature, research and more.

 ## Linked Art
 Van Gogh Worldwide builds upon the shared data model provided by the [Linked Art](https://linked.art) community.
 Socially speaking Linked Art is a growing community of cultural heritiage professionals that are dedicated to sharing information about art as *complete* and *simple* as possible.
 Technically speaking Linked Art is an application profile for encoding metadata as Linked Data with the CIDOC-CRM ontology, serialized as JSON-LD.
-We encourage you to get acquinted with the [fundemantals of linked art](https://linked.art/model/) and it's [basic patterns](https://linked.art/model/base/).
+We encourage you to get acquinted with the [fundamentals of linked art](https://linked.art/model/) and its [basic patterns](https://linked.art/model/base/).

 We prefer JSON-LD (obviously as it is the standard) but accept other RDF-serializations, like RDF/XML or Turtle, as well.